-First of all, this chapter all is about Isle of Man Viking Boats heptagon 50p coins.
+First of all, this chapter is all about Isle of Man Viking Boat heptagon 50p coins in 1979 including 1980.
 Metals will come across between copper-nickel (i.e., CN) and silver (i.e., AG) at the same time.
-Secondly, more importantly, it is a way to explore 50p coins struck by the Pobjoy mint (hereafter, the Mint) in 1979 ONLY.
-The Pobjoy Mint is a limited company registered in England and Wales, and the capital letters of PM is their mint mark.
-They introduced so-called the batch codes (i.e., AA/AB/…) in 1979.
-The batch codes are somehow in a way which is a key fact to see how hard and complex picturing viking boats 50p coins.
-However, on the other hands, the codes show off how much effort(s) the Mint build up IOM coinage in later 1970s.
+Secondly, more importantly, it is a way to explore 50p coins struck by the Pobjoy mint (hereafter, the Mint) in 1979 ONLY to celebrate the Viking event and the Royal Visit IOM as well.
+The Pobjoy Mint is a limited company registered in England and Wales, and their mint mark is the capital letters of PM.
+They first introduced so-called the batch codes (i.e., AA/AB/…) in 1978.
+The batch codes are somehow, in a way, consistent of a key information to transiting a complex picture of the viking boat in full-sail 50p coins in 1979 & 1980.
+However, on the other hands, the codes show off how much effort(s) the Mint used to build up IOM coinage in later 1970s.

-In order to understand or have a clear picture of 1979 IOM 50p coins, we start from 50p silver proof coins in 1979, because it is a very good starting point.
-Therefore, you are able to see 50p silver proof coins as follows:
+In order to understand or have a clear picture of 1979 IOM Viking Boat 50p coins, we start them off from 1979 Viking Long Boat 50p silver proof coin where comes from year silver proof set, because this one is a very good starting point to be mentioned here.
+Therefore, you are able to see all 1979 50p silver proof coins as follows:

-- Viking Long-boat over the island 50p Coin with t privy (PF, year proof set)*,
+- Viking Long-boat over the island 50p Coin with t privy (x1 PF, year proof set)*,

-- Viking Boat voyage 50p coin with D batch code (PFs, individual)*,
+- Viking Boat voyage 50p coin with D batch code (x2 PFs, individual)*,

-- Viking Boat voyage 50p coin with E batch code (PFs, individual)*,
+- Viking Boat voyage 50p coin with E batch code (x1 PF, individual)*,

-- Viking Boat voyage 50p coin with F batch code (PF/BU, individual)*,
+- Viking Boat voyage 50p coin with F batch code (x1 PF + x1 BU, individual)*,

-- Viking Boat voyage 50p coin with D batch code in 1980 (PF, individual, very special one)*>.
+- Viking Boat voyage 50p coin with D batch code in 1980 (x1 PF, individual, very special one)*>.